 Buying a new home can be tricky when you’re dependent on the capital from selling your existing property.
 If you wait until you find a home you love to put yours on the market, there’s a possibility someone else will snap it up while you’re waiting for offers to come in.
 However, if you sell your own property but can’t find a new home you like, you may be forced to decline the offer or move into temporary accommodation.

 Fortunately, there is another option.
 With bridging finance, you can secure a short-term loan to finance the purchase of a new home.
+Although you may not have heard of bridging loans before, it may be that in-between option to help you move.
 Once your existing property sells, you use the equity to pay off your bridging loan and take out a mortgage on your new property, if you need to.
 Obtaining a second mortgage can be difficult, depending on your income, but bridging loans cover the gap and enable you to move forward with a purchase, even if your existing property hasn’t sold yet.

 - You May Not Need a Large Deposit

 Most people assume that you need to put down a significant deposit in order to secure a mortgage, but this isn’t always the case.
 First-time buyers can often finance a property purchase with a deposit of just 10%.
 While a higher deposit can mean securing a lower interest rate, obtaining a 90% mortgage could be cheaper than continuing to pay rent and may enable you to get on the property ladder more quickly.

 Additionally, there are a variety of schemes aimed at key workers or people on low incomes which help them to finance a property without having a large deposit.
 If you’re eligible, this can be an effective way of purchasing a new home, even if you don’t have access to a substantial deposit.

 Getting to Know the Market